Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: First-order theories and invariant definition of transport coefficients

 \section{First-order theories and invariant definition of transport coefficients}

-In this appendix we review the method discussed by Kovtun in~\cite{pK19} to define transport coefficients which are invariant with respect to first-order changes of frames and the use of the equations of motions.
-For this, we start with the general decomposition of the current density and stress-energy tensor,
+In this appendix we review the method discussed by Kovtun in~\cite{pK19} to define transport coefficients which are invariant with respect to first-order changes of frames.
+In addition, we refine Kovtun's method to include changes of representation~\cite{JNET24} which are due to the use of the equations of motion, and construct transport coefficients which are both frame and representation invariant.